Get

 How to Use Spirulina

 Spirulina is available in many forms for easy consumption and to appeal to a variety of different dogs, including picky eaters.
-You can use the powdered form and sprinkle it over your dog’s food, according to your vet’s recommendations.
+You can use the powdered form and sprinkle it over your dog’s food, according to a vet’s recommendations.
 You can purchase spirulina in treat form, which comes in a gummy or biscuit texture, suitable for puppies and adult dogs.
 You can also feed it to your dog as a tablet or capsule in dog treat paste.
 Spirulina is usually better received when mixed with food or treats because it’s not a very tasty supplement.

 Only a small amount needs to be given to your dog per day, as it’s quite concentrated, but it can be given at any time of day.
-However, you should always discuss starting a new supplement on your dog with your vet.
+However, you should always discuss starting a new supplement on your dog with a vet.

 Another point to note is that you cannot share your own spirulina supplement with your dog—they will need their own dog-friendly type that has been manufactured specifically for canines.
 Human supplements may contain additives or additional ingredients, such as artificial sweeteners, that may be harmful and even toxic to dogs.